kitao/processing.rb/README.md

 Processing.start(Sketch.new)
 ```

-In the `Processing::SketchBase` class, the constants of Processing in Java like `HALF_PI` can be used as the same name.
-Regarding the functions and variables of Processing, their names are [snake-cased](http://en.wikipedia.org/wiki/Snake_case), for example, `no_stroke` in the case of `noStroke` in Java.
+In the `Processing::SketchBase` class, the constants of Processing in Java such as `HALF_PI` can be used as the same name.
+Regarding the functions and variables of Processing, their names are [snake-cased](http://en.wikipedia.org/wiki/Snake_case).
+For example, `no_stroke` in the case of `noStroke` in Java.

 Please check the actual code in [the examples](https://github.com/kitao/processing.rb/tree/master/examples).